mysociety/local-intelligence-hub/README.md

 (If Python complains about missing libraries, chances are the Python requirements have changed since your Docker image was last built.
 You can rebuild it with, eg: `docker-compose build web`.)

+Alternatively, for VScode users:

+1. Install the Remote-Container extension.
+2. In VScode Command pallette run `Remote-Containers: Install devcontainer CLI`
+3. Then in the repo dir, run `devcontainer open`.

+This will setup the docker containers and provide a BASH prompt into the containers.

+The same config files means this repo also works in codespaces.

+You'll then need to run:

+`script/dev-populate`

+and then

+`script/server`

+For the dev server.

 ### Data import

 You will then need to update the data by running the following